 4. Restart the server.

 It takes about 5 to 15 minutes to sync to the network after a restart.
 After your server is synced, the server_info method shows a

 validated_ledger object based on the network you are connected to.

-rippled is connected to the XRP Testnet or Devnet, compare the results from your server to a public server on the Testnet or Devnet.
+rippled is connected to the right network, compare the results from your server to a public server on the Testnet or Devnet.
 The

 seq field of the

 validated_ledger object should be the same on both servers (possibly off by one or two, if it changed as you were checking).

 The following example shows how to check your server's latest validated ledger from the commandline: